vsariola/pakettic/README.md

 expression on next line if this is in the middle of an expression. `--|` has the lowest precedence, even lower than `^` so put parentheses if you want to try more complicated expressions e.g. `(x//256)--|(x>>8)`

+## Tips for command line arguments

+- Cranking up the Zopfli settings can usually save a few more bytes, with the expense of slowing down the optimization considerably.
+Try `-z3` to set the Zopfli-level.
+By default, the Zopfli-level is 2, and it goes up to 5.
+- The algorithm uses a pseudorandom generator.
+Sometimes using a different seed finds a few byte better or worse solution.
+Use command line argument `--seed` to try different seeds.
+- Similarly, different optimization heuristics produce slightly different results.
+Try different heuristics e.g. with `-alahc`, `-adlas` or `-aanneal`.
+- To avoid re-optimizing all the expressions every time, do a long optimization run, study the results and change your expressions to the forms that pack well.
+Use command-line argument `-p` to always print a reasonable readable version of the best solution when one is found.
+- By default, pakettic only includes CODE and DEFAULT chunks.
+DEFAULT incicates that before loading the cart, TIC-80 loads the default cart, setting default palette, waveforms etc. If you don't need the default values (e.g. you set the palette yourself), save one byte by only including CODE chunk in the cart: `-ccode`
+- Working on a tweet-cart?
+Use `-l` to output LUA carts, which are uncompressed.
+The optimization algorithm then just optimizes the uncompressed size of the code.

 ## Known issues